SFSPlayer-sys/SFSControl/README.md

 - All responses are JSON, containing a `result` field or detailed data.
 - Some parameters are optional; if omitted, the current player rocket is used.
 - **Important Note: When a parameter doesn't need a value, use empty string `""` instead of `null`!**
-- `Wait`'s mode param: "rendezvous" waits for rendezvous window, "transfer" (default) waits for transfer window.
+- `Wait` method supports multiple modes:
+  - `"transfer"` (default): Wait for transfer window
+  - `"rendezvous"`: Wait for rendezvous window
+  - Examples: `["transfer", null]`, `["rendezvous", null]`
+  - **Note**: Requires navigation target to be set first using `SetTarget`
+- `Rotate` method has been improved with more realistic physics:
+  - Uses SFS's original `GetStopRotationTurnAxis` logic for precise control
-- `Rotate` supports multiple references:
+  - Supports multiple references:
-  - `"surface"`: Relative to planet surface reference frame (pointing to planet center)
+    - `"surface"`: Relative to planet surface normal angle (terrain normal)
     - `"orbit"`: Relative to orbital velocity direction reference frame
     - `""` (empty string) or other: Default to using the provided angle value
   - Direction supports left/right/auto.
+  - Improved control strategy: proportional control for large errors, precise stop logic for small errors
 - `SetOrbit` param: counterclockwise true=CCW, false=CW.
+- `StopRotate` now supports optional coroutine control:
+  - `stopCoroutine` (optional): true = stop rotation and coroutines (default), false = stop rotation only
+  - Useful for temporary stops while keeping rotation coroutines running
 - `/other`'s `fuelBarGroups` field matches the lower-left UI fuel bars.
 - `/other`'s `transferWindowDeltaV` field is the transfer window ΔV, in m/s.
 - `/other`'s `timewarpSpeed` field is the current timewarp speed multiplier (e.g., 1.0 = real-time, 1000.0 = 1000x speed).
 - `/other`'s `mass` field is the total rocket mass, in tons.
 - `/other`'s `thrust` field is the current total thrust, in tons.
 - `/other`'s `TWR` field is the thrust-to-weight ratio.
+- `/other`'s `inertia` field contains detailed inertia information:
+  - `inertia`: Moment of inertia
+  - `angularVelocity`: Current angular velocity
+  - `angularDrag`: Angular drag coefficient
+  - `rotation`: Current rotation angle
+  - `centerOfMass`: Center of mass coordinates (x, y)
 - `QuicksaveManager` operations:
   - `"save"` (default): Save current game state with given name
   - `"load"`: Load quicksave with given name